KestrelComputer/kestrel/_posts/2015-03-11-why-not-machine-forth.md

     ADDI RP,RP,-4           ADDI RP,RP,-4           ADDI RP,RP,-4
     SW   RA,0(RP)           SW   RA,0(RP)           SW   RA,0(RP)
     JAL  RA,foo             JAL  RA,foo             JAL  RA,foo
-    LW   RA,0(RP)           JAL  RA,bar             JAL  X0,bar
+    LW   RA,0(RP)           JAL  RA,bar             LW   RA,0(RP)
-    ADDI RP,RP,4            LW   RA,0(RP)
+    ADDI RP,RP,4            LW   RA,0(RP)           ADDI RP,RP,4
-                            ADDI RP,RP,4
+                            ADDI RP,RP,4            JAL  X0,bar

 Note how the simple act of compiling a second subroutine call requires back-patching to avoid grotesquely wasting memory with redundant return stack manipulations.
-Unfortunately, back-patching cannot occur if we need the top return stack value for any reason between subroutine calls.
-After compiling the semicolon, we back-patch again, replacing three instructions with a single `JAL X0,label` instruction.
+Unfortunately, back-patching cannot occur if we need the top return stack value for any reason between subroutine calls, and the compiler will need to be smart enough to detect this situation.
+After compiling the semicolon, we back-patch again, replacing three instructions with another sequence of three, ending with the intended `JAL X0,label` instruction.

 The other approach involves unconditionally saving the return address for a subroutine using standard prolog and epilog instructions.
 In this case, we trade on-demand return stack management for two new problems:

 * The return stack necessarily behaves differently than the data stack.
-The `DSP` register would point *to the second top of stack* value, while the `RSP` pointer would have to *space reserved for, but not yet set to, the top of return stack*, since the top sits in the `RA` register on subroutine entry and exit.
+The `DSP` register would point *to the second top of stack* value, while the `RSP` pointer must refer to *space reserved for, but not yet set to, the top of return stack*, since the top sits in the `RA` register on subroutine entry and exit.
 * Consider the definition of `song0` in the example provided above.
-When referenced inside the `song` top-level definition, it points *to* the start of the `song0` definition's code.
-When used inside of `song0` itself, however, it points to code *just beyond that necessary to preserve the `RA` register contents*.
-If it didn't we'd corrupt the return stack upon re-entry.
+When referenced inside the `song` top-level definition, it points directly *at* the definition of `song0`.
+When used inside of `song0` itself, however, it must point to code *just beyond that necessary to preserve the `RA` register contents*.
+If it didn't, we'd corrupt the return stack upon looping.

+        song0:      ADDI  RSP,RSP,-4 ;     <--- external references call here.
+                    SW    RA,0(RSP)  ; (at this point, RA has no use.)
+        _song0:     BEQ   T,X0,L1    ; IF  <--- However, internal references jump
+                    ADDI  SP,SP,-4   ; DUP      here.
+                    SW    T,0(SP)
+                    JAL   RA,bottles ; bottles
+                    ADDI  T,T,-1     ; -1 +
+                    JAL   X0, _song0 ; song0 ;
+        L1:         LW    T,0(SP)    ; DROP
+                    ADDI  SP,SP,4
+                    LW    RA,0(RSP)  ; ;
+                    ADDI  RSP,RSP,4
+                    JALR  X0,0(RA)

-As you can see, the compiler becomes significantly more complicated regardless of the approach taken.
+As you can see, the compiler becomes more complicated regardless of the approach taken.

 ## Literal Management

-In many cases, numeric constants will fall between -2048 and 2047, inclusive.
+In many cases, numeric constants will fall in the range [-2048, 2047).
 Working with small numeric literals proves as easy as it would for Intel architecture CPUs.
 However, with roughly equal frequency in my experience, you'll want to express an address of a buffer, variable, or even call-back word.
 With RAM starting at $0100000000000000 in the Kestrel-3, these literals fall well outside of the +/-2KiB range; these require indirection to load into a CPU register for processing.
 For this purpose, RISC-V software reserves a register to point to a pool of literals, known as the "global pointer", or GP for short.

 Each colon definition will need to initialize this global pointer if the compiler finds out that it's required.
-The compiler will need to reset the global pointer after it completes a run of subroutine calls as well, for at least one of the subroutines will alter the global pointer for its own needs.
+The compiler will need to reset the global pointer after it completes a run of subroutine calls as well, on the assumption that at least one of the subroutines will alter the global pointer for its own needs.

 During compilation, the compiler must maintain a table of constants in a separate block of memory from the compiled program, for the compiler doesn't know how big the program will end up becoming.
 We can reasonably expect the compiler to use negative offsets from the global pointer, as doing anything else requires maintaining relative offset relocations, further complecting the compiler.
 Remember that an index may range from -2048 to 2047, inclusive.
 This practically limits the *combined constants and program space* to 2KiB.
+(Proper support for the full 4KiB range requires more sophistication, and thus, a more complex compiler.)
-The compiler will need to continually monitor for global offsets that fall outside this range.
+The compiler will need to continually monitor for global offsets for those that fall outside this range.

 Here's how it all works together; assume that `foo bar 4096 baz ;` represents the contents of a colon definition.
-Then,

     foo bar 4096 baz ;    foo bar 4096 baz ;      foo bar 4096 baz ;
         ^                          ^                            ^

+                                               -->  WORD  4096
-    JAL RA,foo             JAL RA,foo               WORD  4096
+    JAL RA,foo             JAL RA,foo               JAL   RA,foo
-                           JAL RA,bar               JAL   RA,foo
+                           JAL RA,bar               JAL   RA,bar
-                                                    JAL   RA,bar
-                                                    ADDI  SP,SP,-4
+                                                    ADDI  SP,SP,-4  <--+
-                                                    SW    T,0(SP)
+                                                    SW    T,0(SP)      |
-                                                    AUIPC GP,0
+                                                    AUIPC GP,0         |
-                                                    LW    T,-24(GP)
+                                                    LW    T,-24(GP) <--+

-we see that when compiling the number too large for immediate encoding, we allocate a spot in external memory for it at the start of the routine, and reference it via a negative offset from the global pointer.
+We see that when compiling the number too large for immediate encoding, we allocate a spot for it adjacent to the routine, and reference it via a negative offset from the global pointer.
 Note how the compiler had to logically, if not physically, make space for the literal at the start of the definition.
 The compiler will also need to remember whether or not it has to re-initialize the GP register, so as to not emit redundant code.
+It will need to do this for every colon definition you write.

-When laying the procedure down in memory for the last time, the compiler will need to place the constants pool first, and then the code thereafter.
+When laying the procedure down in the dictionary, though, the compiler will need to place the constants pool first, and then the code thereafter.
-This means the compiler cannot know the word's actual address until after it lays down the constant pool.
+This means the compiler cannot know the word's actual address until after it lays down the constant pool, at the very least.

 ## Code Bloat

 Intel's x86 instruction set remains byte-coded to this day.
 Variable length instruction sequences ensures commonly used instructions *generally* have shorter representation in memory.
-For this reason, while the total number of instructions might compare well between x86 and RISC-V, Intel's x86 instruction set architecture holds a clear advantage over RISC-V's rigidly defined instruction word lengths.
+For this reason, while the total number of instructions might compare well between x86 and RISC-V Machine Forth instruction sequences, Intel's encoding holds a clear advantage over RISC-V's rigidly defined instruction word lengths.

-As a result, seemingly simple sequences of Machine Forth instructions may require a surprisingly amount of memory to encode.
+As a result, seemingly simple sequences of Machine Forth instructions may require a surprising amount of memory to encode.
 Consider the `!` instruction to store a number to an arbitrary address.
 In the table above, we see it defined as: